EightEFI/Digitraffic-road-conditions/README.md

-# DigiTraffic Road Conditions and TMS data
+# FinTraffic Road Conditions and TMS data

 A Home Assistant custom integration that provides real-time road conditions and traffic data from Finland's Digitraffic service in Finnish and English (https://www.digitraffic.fi/).